project-jobblog/project-jobblog/_posts/2021-06-14-how-to-include-volunteer-experience-on-your-resume.md

 ---
-id: 687
-title: How to Include Volunteer Experience on Your Resume
-date: 2021-06-14T19:50:12+00:00
-author: PhCareer
-layout: post
 toc: true
 guid: /?p=687
+layout: post
+title: How to Include Volunteer Experience on Your Resume
+image: /assets/images/volunteer-experience.jpg
 permalink: /how-to-include-volunteer-experience-on-your-resume/

-image: /wp-content/uploads/2021/06/How-to-Include-Volunteer-Experience-on-Your-Resume.jpeg
+author: PhCareer
+date: 2021-06-14T19:50:12+00:00
 categories:
-  - Cover Letter
+  - Part-Time Jobs
-  - Resume Tips
+  - Job Search
+comments: true
+id: 687
 ---
 It takes more than simply writing to make a captivating volunteer experience section.
 Here are some pointers on how to properly include volunteer work in your resume: